-The De Havilland DHC-6 Twin Otter will be the primary aircraft utilized by the Great Basin Smokejumpers.
+The De Havilland DHC-6 Twin Otter or the Dornier 228 will be the primary aircraft utilized by the Great Basin Smokejumpers.
 The normal configuration for this aircraft is eight (8) smokejumpers with gear plus one (1) pilot and one (1) smokejumper spotter, both of whom stay with the aircraft.